jbakse/compform_notes/docs/week_10_vector/index.md

 E		| ?

-# Homework Review
+# Homework Review Part 1
-- A: Spirograph
-- B: Paradigm Shift (Turtles)
-- C: Node Based Programming
+- A: Turtle graphics are a great fit for "Spirograph" forms.
+Choose your favorite sketch that features a Spirograph form and discuss its core strengths.
+- B: Paradigm Shift (Turtles): Working with a turtle shift the approach to coordinates and drawing.
+Choose a work that demonstrates this and discuss.
+- C: Node-based Programming: Choose a work created with a node-based tool that stands out from the sketches in previous weeks.
+Discuss the relationship between the tool and result.
-- D: Visualizer Challenge
+- D: Visualizer Challenge: Choose your favorite response to the Visualizer Challenge.
+Discuss its strengths.
-- E: Animal Challenge
+- E: Animal Challenge:  Choose your favorite response to the Animal Challenge.
+Discuss its strengths.

+# Homework Review Part 2
+Sanie -> Talia -> Dorothy -> Amber -> Jennifer -> Bateel -> Jonathan -> Danielle -> Sachi -> Enayet -> Gabriel -> Jane -> Kim -> Sanie

+Find your name on the list above, choose a sketch created by the person after you on the list.

+- In one sentence describe the sketch as to someone who hasn't seen it.
+- In one sentence describe the most successful feature of the sketch.
+- In one sentence describe the weakest feature.
+- In one sentence suggest a "polishing move."

 # Today's Learning Objectives

 - Vector vs Raster Data
+- Boolean Operations on Vector Shapes
 - Intro to [Paper.js](http://paperjs.org/)
 - Creating Vector Data w/ Paper.js
 - Exporting Vector Data w/ Paper.js